MachineSchooling/win-expectancy/README.md

 # win-expectancy

-The goal of this project is to use machine learning to analyze MTGO match logs and predict the winner of an in-progress game of Magic.
+The goal of this project is to use machine learning to analyze MTGO match logs and predict the win percentages of each player of an in-progress game of Magic.

 ## findlogs